w3f/polkadot-wiki/docs/learn/learn-opengov.md

 [this video tutorial](https://www.youtube.com/watch?v=tlh_KmWQiSQ) to learn about the features of the dashboard.

-If you are already staking, you can use bonded tokens for voting.
-Note that if you are voting with conviction (not possible with the Delegation Dashboard), your tokens will have a democracy lock in addition to the staking lock.
+If you are staking directly and not through a nomination pool, you can use bonded tokens for voting.
+Note that if you are voting with conviction, your tokens will have a democracy lock in addition to the staking lock.
 For more information about locks, see [this page](./learn-accounts.md/#unlocking-locks).